 George Efstathiou one of Planck’s lead researchers was quoted as saying that, “For cosmologists, this map is a gold mine of information.”
 These results from Planck also strongly support the idea that the very early stages of the universe were characterised by rapid inflation.
 An early period of rapid inflation explains many things, such as why the universe is so big and why the universe is so flat (with the exception of curvature caused by super heavy objects, such as black holes).

 In terms of the contents of the universe, Planck has found out that dark energy makes up 69.3% of the total energy of the universe, which is a slightly smaller proportion than that found by the WMAP.
 Also, the amount of dark energy in the universe has increased from the 22.7% found by the WMAP to 26.8%.
 This means that normal matter (the matter which we are made from and can see) makes up only 4.9% of the entire universe.

 Planck has discovered that the universe is expanding at a slightly slower rate than that revealed by the data of the WMAP.

-The inflationary model of the universe, which says that CMB should be evenly distributed across the universe, may have to be revised due to Planck’s findings (which were previously hinted by the WMAP).
+The inflationary model of the universe, which says that CMB should be evenly distributed across the universe, may have to be revised due to Planck’s findings (which were previously hinted at by the WMAP).